Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Sings familiar songs

-• Shows interest in the world around him
+• Shows curiosity & interest about the world around us

 Mom and daughter on laptop

-Is there an Academic Kindergarten Readiness Assessment I can give at Home?
+Is there a Kindergarten Readiness Assessment I can Do at Home?

 Letters & Sounds (Phonemic Awareness)